joshua-zingale/ucr-chatbot-pathway-program/project-plan/README.md

 We want to develop an AI-powered system to help meet the learning needs of more students by assisting the ULAs.

-This document reflects developing plan for the project and is changeable.
+This document reflects a developing plan for the project and is changeable.
 We may, for example, decide to use a technology other than what is mentioned herein for a component.

 ## The Project